zendesk/linksf/README.md

 A mobile website designed to connect those in need in San Francisco to the services that can help them, on their own terms.

+### Architecture

-Link-SF is a Backbone.js application using Parse for our persistence and querying backend.
+Link-SF is a static single page Backbone.js application using [Parse](https://parse.com/) for our persistence and querying backend.

+There are three core views:

+* Home
+  A button for each category that goes to the list view with a preconfigured query.
+The only constraint for these queries is the button's service category.
+* List
+  A list of services that match the current query.
+Each list item may be tapped to drill down into the detail view.
+The sorting toggles and 'more options' can be used to further filter the search.
+* Detail
+  Information for the facility selected, external links (call/directions/website), details on services offered.

 ### Setup